lukemartinlogan/deepdrivemd_pnnl/research/notes.md

 Potential for performance improvement & Workflow assessment
 =============================================================================

-* Opportunities: Combining task placement and staging
+* Opportunities: Combine task placement and staging.
+Remain within I/O interface.

   - Big: Ensure locality when realizing dependences
     - where to stage: i.e., here, near, remote (when forced)
     - what to stage: i.e., subsets of output to avoid whole-file dependency